Alachisoft/NCache-Samples/dotnet/DistributedLucene/DistributedLucene/README.md

 - app.config have been changed according to the configurations.
 	- Change the cache name as required.
 	- Change the index name as required.
-- By default this sample uses 'myPartitionedCache' and 'MyIndex', make sure that cache is running.
+- By default this sample uses 'demoCache' and 'MyIndex', make sure that cache is running.

 - To use this sample, you must first enable Lucene Indexes on cache.
 	- Start NCache Web Manager and create a clustered cache with the name specified in app.config.